mckinsey/vizro/vizro-core/docs/pages/user-guides/extensions.md

 # How to extend and customize Vizro dashboards

-Vizro provides the ability to extensively customize a wide range of functioanlity, and go far beyond the default Vizro capabilities - to avoid beining limited by any low-code configuration:
+Vizro provides the ability to extensively customize a wide range of functionality, and go far beyond the default Vizro capabilities - to avoid being limited by any low-code configuration:

-1) **Vizro customizations** - can be used to seamlessly extend the default functionality of Vizro by allowing users to quickly create Python functions for customizing charts, tables, dashboard components callbacks in the form of actions, and reactive HTML components - then easily plug them directly into the existing Vizro dashboard configuration
+1) **Vizro customizations** - can be used to seamlessly extend the default functionality of Vizro by allowing users to create Python functions for customizing charts, tables, dashboard components callbacks in the form of actions, and reactive HTML components - then plug them directly into the existing Vizro dashboard configuration